pivotal/docs-tas-adapter/install.md

    - `AWS-IAM-ROLE-ARN` is the Amazon Resource Name (ARN) of an AWS IAM role that can be used to access Elastic Container Registries(ECR).
 This is role is similar to the one used by TBS.
        - Required if you intend to use ECR as the application image registry.
-   - `REPOSITORY-PREFIX` is the host and path combination used as the base for package and droplet images produced by the Application Service Adapter.
+   - `REPOSITORY-PREFIX` is the host and path combination used as the base for package and droplet images produced by Application Service Adapter.

 Repository Prefix Examples: